Space Use Guidelines

 - Events for partisan political, sectarian, or similar purposes.

-Please submit an Event Request letter including a complete description of the event and the planned agenda, expected audience, funding, and program content to the Center for the National Archives Experience, Special Events and Scheduling staff.
-The request will be evaluated on the basis of the proposed event's relationship/relevancy to the National Archives' mission, availability of space and time of year.
+Please submit an Event Request letter including a complete description of the event and the planned agenda, expected audience, funding, and program content to the National Archives, Special Events and Scheduling staff.
+The request will be evaluated on the basis of the proposed event's relationship/'relevancy to the National Archives'mission, availability of space and time of year.

 Event requests must be submitted at least 90 calendar days before the proposed event is to occur.